Major: B.S. Computer Science

 Anthony Chamberlain knows something about squeezing the most out of the opportunities presented to him.

-Chamberlain, a sophomore who is pursuing a degree in Computer Science with a specialization in Foundations at the IU School of Informatics and Computing, has enjoyed the support of a SoIC community that has kept him motivated and encouraged him to stay involved outside of the classroom.
+Chamberlain, a sophomore who is pursuing a degree in Computer Science with a specialization in Foundations at the IU School of Informatics, Computing, and Engineering, has enjoyed the support of a SICE community that has kept him motivated and encouraged him to stay involved outside of the classroom.
 That support actually started before he ever arrived in Bloomington.

-Chamberlain has been challenged by the coursework involved at the SoIC, but whenever he has felt his enthusiasm waver even a bit, someone has been there to pick him back up.
+Chamberlain has been challenged by the coursework involved at the SICE, but whenever he has felt his enthusiasm waver even a bit, someone has been there to pick him back up.

-He also has been impressed with the way the education at the SoIC is constantly shifting to stay on the cutting edge.
+He also has been impressed with the way the education at the SICE is constantly shifting to stay on the cutting edge.

 “Technology is constantly changing, and the professors that I’ve had have been very vital in making sure I get the best education possible,” Chamberlain says.
 “They make sure the information isn’t outdated.
 It’s constantly upgraded and evolving into better knowledge.”